 TESOL – Teaching English to Speakers of Other Languages

 TESOL qualifications are globally recognized and respected.
 All schools will know the TESOL, and will understand that it reflects a thorough level of training.
 They are generally considered equivalent to CELTA courses and 4 week TEFL courses, and are especially prevalent in North America.
-It is standardized certificate.
+It is a standardized certificate.

 Just like the CELTA and many TEFL programs, it will require 4 weeks of training, involving classes on teaching methodology and English language and grammar.
 You should also have the opportunity to teach sample classes and receive feedback on them.
-Alternatively there are part time and weekend versions of the TESOL.
+Alternatively, there are part time and weekend versions of the TESOL.

 The cost of a TESOL certification will vary somewhat from center to center, but in general, costs are low to moderate.

 Regardless of which teaching certification you choose, a reputable teaching certificate will show your potential employer that you are serious about becoming a teacher, and that you have already invested time, money, and effort in pursuing this career.
 It also lets them know that you have been exposed to the major teaching techniques, and that you will be familiar with lesson planning, structure, and classroom activities.
 It also shows that you have learned English grammar and nuances of the language, which even native speakers are often unaware of.

 You’ll find that some schools will only accept teachers with a certain certification.
 You may even see some schools clearly indicate that they only want teachers with a CELTA, TESOL, or TEFL certification.
 This is really just a personal preference.
 If you do see such a job offer, and you have the other certificate than what they are asking for, apply anyway and note that your qualification is based on the same type of training and assessment.
 If you make it clear to that employer that you undertook thorough training on the right areas, they should consider you.